ARM-software/bsa-acs/README.md

 ## Release details
- - Code quality: v0.5 Alpha
+ - Code quality: v0.9 Beta
  - The tests are written for version 1.0 of the BSA specification.
  - The compliance suite is not a substitute for design verification.
  - To review the BSA ACS logs, Arm licensees can contact Arm directly through their partner managers.

 ## GitHub branch
-  - To pick up the release version of the code, checkout the coresponding tag from main branch.
+  - To pick up the release version of the code, checkout the corresponding tag from the main branch.
   - To get the latest version of the code with bug fixes and new features, use the main branch.

 ## Additional reading
-  - For information on the test scenarios currently implemented for IR, see [Scenario Document](docs/Arm_Base_System_Architecture_Scenario_IR.pdf).
+  - For information on the test scenarios currently implemented for platform using Device tree, see [Scenario Document](docs/Arm_Base_System_Architecture_Scenario_IR.pdf).
+  - For information on the test scenarios currently implemented for platform using ACPI table, see [Scenario Document](docs/Arm_Base_System_Architecture_Scenario_ES.pdf).

 ## ACS build steps - UEFI Shell application

 ### Prebuilt images
 Prebuilt images for each release are available in the prebuilt_images folder of the release branch.
 You can choose to use these images or build your own image by following the steps below.
 If you choose to use the prebuilt image, see the Test suite execution section below for details on how to run the application.

-### Prerequisites
+### 1. Building from source
     Before you start the ACS build, ensure that the following requirements are met.

 - Any mainstream Linux-based OS distribution running on a x86 or AArch64 machine.
 - git clone the edk2-stable202102 tag of [EDK2 tree](https://github.com/tianocore/edk2).
 - git clone the [EDK2 port of libc](https://github.com/tianocore/edk2-libc) to local <edk2_path>.
-- Install GCC 7.5 or a later toolchain for Linux from [here](https://releases.linaro.org/components/toolchain/binaries/).
+- GCC 7.5 or a later toolchain for Linux from [here](https://releases.linaro.org/components/toolchain/binaries/).
 - Install the build prerequisite packages to build EDK2.
 Note: The details of the packages are beyond the scope of this document.

+#### 1.1 Target Platform
+##### To start the ACS build for platform using ACPI table, perform the following steps:

+1.  cd local_edk2_path
+2.  git submodule update --init --recursive
+3.  git clone https://github.com/ARM-software/bsa-acs.git ShellPkg/Application/bsa-acs
+4. Add the following to the [LibraryClasses.common] section in ShellPkg/ShellPkg.dsc
+>          BsaValLib|ShellPkg/Application/bsa-acs/val/BsaValLib.inf
+>          BsaPalLib|ShellPkg/Application/bsa-acs/platform/pal_uefi_acpi/BsaPalLib.inf

+5. Add the following in the [components] section of ShellPkg/ShellPkg.dsc
+>          ShellPkg/Application/bsa-acs/uefi_app/BsaAcs.inf

-To start the ACS build for IR, perform the following steps:
+##### To start the ACS build for platform using Device tree, perform the following steps:

 1.  cd local_edk2_path
 2.  git submodule update --init --recursive